ADKANK/world_time/README.md

 # world_time

 A Flutter App displaying the time of different region.
-Time data is accessed by using WorldTimeAPI,
+Time data is accessed by using WorldTimeAPI